-Did you know how seriously destructive or life threatening small and seemingly unimportant everyday action such as receiving a “hi” text message can be?
+Did you know how seriously destructive or life-threatening small and seemingly unimportant everyday activities such as receiving a “hi” text message can be?

-How is it that a simple “hi” be harmful you might ask?
-After all it’s hardly a threatening word, right?
-Most of us would agree a normal “hi” isn’t harmful, however for those of us exposed to domestic and family violence, this one word can create sheer terror in an instant.
+How is it that a simple “hi” be harmful, you might ask?
+After all, it’s hardly a threatening word, right?
+Most of us would agree a normal “hi” isn’t harmful.
+For those of us exposed to domestic and family violence, this one word can create sheer terror in an instant.

 Did you know receiving one word like this can immediately turn a person at risk of violence inside out at work, leaving them literally shaking in fear?
-This can often send staff straight into a state of hyper-vigilance and that’s exactly what happened to Jane.
+This can often send staff straight into a state of hyper-vigilance, and that’s precisely what happened to Jane.

 Ok, so you may ask, what does hyper-vigilant mean?

 Well, it’s just like what happened to Jane.
-It’s when you become immediately anxious and more often than not, you automatically go straight into survival mode in an attempt to protect yourself and your family, it’s where all else is forgotten in that moment.
+It’s when you become immediately anxious and more often than not, you automatically go straight into survival mode.
+To protect yourself and your family; it’s where all else is forgotten at that moment.

-Receiving that “hi” message can create an instantaneous heightened sense of alertness and without realising, you may automatically begin scanning your surroundings for sights, sounds, people or behaviours known to you to bring about threats.
+Receiving that “hi” message can create an immediate heightened sense of alertness.
+Without realising, you may automatically begin scanning your surroundings for sights, sounds, people or behaviours known to you to bring about threats.
 That one seemingly harmless word can often be a significant warning sign real danger is near.

-Someone or something may silently happen to trigger this reaction, just like it did for Jane – after all no one else at her work knew what was really going on for her in that moment other than she missed her deadline and didn’t meet the required performance criteria.
-Jane was born into a wealthy family, was well qualified as a lawyer and no one would have ever guessed what was happening in her private life and the impacts it was having on her work.
+Someone or something may silently happen to trigger this reaction, just like it did for Jane.
+No one else at her work knew what was really going on for her at that moment.
+She had missed her deadline and didn’t meet the required performance criteria.
+Jane was born into a wealthy family and was a qualified lawyer.
+No one would have ever guessed what was happening in her private life and the impacts it was having on her work.

-Just imagine if we were like Jane – how could any one of us could begin to concentrate on work or day-to-day tasks if we were faced with the immediacy of real and significant danger?
-Research shows us for people in these precarious situations it, “can have a profound effect on people’s ability to work, health and financial situation. [#1]
+Just imagine if we were like Jane.
+How could anyone of us begin to concentrate on work or day-to-day tasks if we were faced with the immediacy of real and significant danger?
+Research shows us for people in these precarious situations it, “can have a profound effect on people’s ability to work, health and financial situation.”

 Abusive and controlling actions like this are all too often unintentionally minimised and dismissed as insignificant or trivial by family, friends, neighbours, work colleagues or others.
-On top of this and more often than not, these trivial or minor acts aren’t recognised as forms of abuse or threats of harm.
+These small or minor acts aren’t recognised as forms of abuse or threats of harm.

-Now don’t get me wrong, we do care and naturally want to help when we know something is wrong, but the gap often lies in the fact we can sometimes misread the true situation.
-This is because many of us have not have been taught to recognise the signs of domestic and family violence, even though it may be as plain as day in existence right in front of us.
+Now don’t get me wrong, we do care and naturally want to help when we know something is wrong.
+The gap often lies in the fact we can sometimes misread the actual situation.
+Many of us have not been taught to recognise the signs of domestic and family violence.
+However, it may be as plain as day, right in front of us.

-So, the next time you see or over-hear a response from someone and think to yourself “that’s an odd reaction over nothing” or “gosh aren’t you being a bit over-reactive”, I implore you to stop and think what else may be silently going on for that person.
+So, if you think to yourself “that’s an odd reaction over nothing” or “gosh aren’t you being a bit over-reactive”, pause and consider what else may be silently going on for that person.

 By learning how to recognise the signs of domestic violence and knowing what to do, you too can make a difference to keep staff safe at work and feel supported.